Stef-00012/SyncLyrics/README.md

 - `dataUpdateInterval` (Number): How often update the output returned by the `--data` or `-d` parameter (in milliseconds).
 - `nameUpdateInterval` (Number): How often update the output returned by the `--name` or `-n` parameter (in milliseconds).

+- `marqueeMinLength` (Number): Minimum length before the output of `--data`, `-d`, `--name`, `-n`, `--artist` and `-a` becomes a marquee (Scrolling text).
+- `marqueeDivider` (String): Text to use in the marquee to divide start of the text from the end.

 - `defaultVolumeStep` (Number): The default step for volume increase/decrease.
-- `marqueeMinLength` (Number): Minimum length before the output of `--data`, `-d`, `--name`, `-n`, `--artist` and `-a` becomes a marquee (Scrolling text).

 [^2]: Avaible Levels: `none`, `info`, `warn`, `error`, `debug`.
 [^3]: Current avaible sources are<br />- [lrclib.net](https://lrclib.net) (`lrclib`)<br />- [Musixmatch](https://musixmatch.com) (`musixmatch`).